 This will list all the available Time Machine snapshots.
 From here, you can manually delete the data you no longer need with this command:

 deletelocalsnapshots <snapshot_date> </snapshot_date>

-Please note that the snapshot date should be entered correctly with respect to the data you wish to delete.
+Please note that the snapshot data should be entered correctly concerning the data you wish to delete.

 The iTunes XML files are mostly used by DJs and sound engineers for all kinds of reasons.
 Since macOS Catalina no longer supports iTunes, a lot of music apps have been affected.
 As of now, there is no fix to the iTunes XML file crisis.
 Ideally, you can just downgrade your Mac to a previous stable version like macOS Mojave so that you can access the iTunes XML files again.

 As you know, while fixing macOS Catalina bugs, you could have lost your data or deleted something by mistake.
 Don’t worry – you can easily restore your files using a reliable macOS Catalina data recovery tool like Recoverit.
 It fully supports all kinds of Mac systems and data loss under different scenarios.
 Following a simple click-through process, you can recover your photos, videos, documents, compressed files, and so much more.
 You can select a particular location or scan the entire hard disk as well.
 Here’s how you can use Recoverit Data Recovery to regain the lost data on your Mac.

 Firstly, launch the Recoverit Data recovery application on your system and select a location to scan.
 If you are not sure from where you have lost your data, then select the entire Macintosh HD and start the process.

 As Recoverit would scan your Mac’s lost files, you can just sit back and wait for the process to be completed.
 If needed, you can always halt the process in between.

 Step 3: Recover your data